Upper School BYOD Program

 - Do I have to buy a new computer?

-- Are there any other recommendations regarding this purchase?
+- Are there any recommendations regarding what device to purchase?

 - Are students required to bring in a personally owned device?